 A husband and wife serial killing team is unusual, but history shows that these parings often use a lure and trap method to gain the trust of their intended victims before the unsuspecting prey are captured and killed.
-One such killer couple, George and Charlene Gallegos, terrorized Sacramento from 1978 to 1980, racking up ten victims during their sex slave killings.
+One such killer couple, Gerald and Charlene Gallego, terrorized Sacramento from 1978 to 1980, racking up ten victims during their sex slave killings.

-George Gallegos never met his father.
-The elder Gallegos was serving a term in San Quentin at the time of his son’s birth and when he was released he skipped supervision and landed in Mississippi.
+Gerald Gallego never met his father.
+The elder Gallego was serving a term in San Quentin at the time of his son’s birth and when he was released he skipped supervision and landed in Mississippi.
 Within a short time, he was convicted of killing two police officers and was the first man to die in that state’s gas chamber.
-George followed in his father’s criminal footsteps and racked up a number of arrests as a juvenile, including the rape of a six year old girl when he was thirteen.
+Gerald followed in his father’s criminal footsteps and racked up a number of arrests as a juvenile, including the rape of a six year old girl when he was thirteen.

 On September 11, 1978, 17-year-old Rhonda Scheffler and her friend, 16-year-old Kippi Vaught, disappeared from after walking to the Country Club Shopping Center in Sacramento.
 Two days after they went missing, their bodies were found fifteen miles away.
 Both young women were sexually assaulted, beaten and died from gunshot wounds.

-Later investigation (and Charlene’s testimony) would prove George sent his wife into the busy shopping mall to pick and lure two appropriate sex slaves back to his white Dodge van.
+Later investigation (and Charlene’s testimony) would prove Gerald sent his wife into the busy shopping mall to pick and lure two appropriate sex slaves back to his white Dodge van.
 Charlene found the two girls and reportedly offered them some pot.
-George was waiting in the van with a .25 caliber handgun.
+Gerald was waiting in the van with a .25 caliber handgun.
 The two girls were tied up and driven away.

 On June 7, 1980, while traveling down the highway, Gerald and Charlene spotted a lone woman hitchhiking, twenty-one-year-old Linda Aguilar, who was four months pregnant at the time.
 The young woman took up the couple’s offer for a ride and got in the van.
 Charlene drove and Gerald was pointing his .357 at the pregnant woman.
 After a short drive, Gerald raped Linda, beat her with a rock, then to make certain she was dead he strangled her lifeless body.
 A subsequent autopsy would reveal that Aguilar was still alive when he buried her.